 The Company's working capital was \$2.3 billion as of March 31, 2023, which included unrestricted cash and cash equivalents of \$474.9 million.
-The Company plans to invest a portion of its available cash to expand its current production and manufacturing capacity, construction of hydrogen plants and to fund strategic acquisitions and partnerships and capital projects [T]he Company believes that its working capital and cash position will be sufficient to fund its operations for at least one year after the date the financial statements are issued.
+The Company plans to invest a portion of its available cash to expand its current production and manufacturing capacity, construction of hydrogen plants and to fund strategic acquisitions and partnerships and capital projects . . . .
+[T]he Company believes that its working capital and cash position will be sufficient to fund its operations for at least one year after the date the financial statements are issued.

-- 45. Appended as exhibits to the May 9, 2023 Form 10-Q for the 1Q23 were signed certifications by Defendants Marsh and Middleton certifying that the 10-Q "does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this report;" and that "the financial statements, and other financial information included in this report, fairly present in all material respects the financial condition, results of operations and cash flows of [Plug] as of, and for, the periods presented in this report[.]" - 46.
-On August 9, 2023, Plug issued a shareholder letter announcing the Company's second quarter 2023 results (the 2Q23 Shareholder Letter).
-The 2Q23 Shareholder Letter highlighted that Plug's [m]anufacturing scale, green hydrogen build out, and vertically integrated business model sets up an inflection point in both revenue and path to profitability." - 47.
+- 39. Appended as exhibits to the 1Q23 10-Q were signed certifications pursuant to the Sarbanes-Oxley Act of 2002 ("SOX"), wherein the Individual Defendants certified that the 1Q23 10-Q "does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this report;" and that "the financial statements, and other financial information included in this report, fairly present in all material respects the financial condition, results of operations and cash flows of [Plug] as of, and for, the periods presented in this report[.]" - 40.
+On August 9, 2023, Plug issued a shareholder letter announcing the Company's second quarter 2023 results (the "2Q23 Shareholder Letter").
+The 2Q23 Shareholder Letter highlighted that Plug's "[m]anufacturing scale, green hydrogen build out, and vertically integrated business model sets up an inflection point in both revenue and path to profitability." - 41.
 With respect to Plug's progress in both building out its green hydrogen production facilities and funding these activities, the 2Q23 Shareholder Letter stated, inter alia: - Plug's Georgia green hydrogen plant reaching major milestone: We are continuing to optimize and ramp-up the plant.
 Final commissioning activities are underway to reach 17.5 tons per day (TPD) of production on site during Q3 2023.
 As Georgia produces at its full capacity, this is expected to cut our fuel margin loss by as much as half from Q2 to Q4 2023.